SSrustworthy/DLRML-docs/docs/explore/DCA/Grizzly Peak/Smokejumpers_Grill_v_2.md

 # Smokejumpers Grill v.2

-## Description

 **Land(s)**: Grizzly Peak

 **Loop Total Length**: 01:27:40.454

 A preliminary track list for the second iteration of the Smokejumpers Grill restaurant interior loop compiled by pixelated based on a reference recording by StarWarsGalaxysEdge.
 It is unclear when it was replaced, but a change was first reported in August of 2023.
 Tracks were potentially replaced due to insensitive lyrical undertones.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=8915.msg85184#msg85184](https://mousebits.com/smf/index.php?topic=8915.msg85184#msg85184) (2015).
+See MouseBits, [https://forums.mousebits.com/threads/grizzly-peak-airfield-and-smokejumpers-grill.8915/post-100455](https://forums.mousebits.com/threads/grizzly-peak-airfield-and-smokejumpers-grill.8915/post-100455)  (2025).

 ## Tracklist